Olga Sławska: Biography

 In the light of her international success it was only to be expected that when, in 1937, the Polish National Ballet was revived, Sławska became one of its stars.
-The new company traveled abroad extensively: she and appeared with them on stages in Paris, London, Berlin, Marseilles, Lyons, Brussels, Luxembourg, Kaunas and New York.
+The new company traveled abroad extensively: she and appeared with them on stages in Paris, London, Berlin, Marseille, Lyon, Brussels, Luxembourg, Kaunas and New York.
 Commentators noted her "girlish bneauty" ("dziewczęco piękna").
 The National Ballet was, among other things, an instrument of "soft-power diplomacy" at a time when the "hard power" of Poland's neighbouring states was growing ever more menacing, and Sławska made a particular feature, before the international audiences, of dancing to the opening theme of the iconic Chopin E-Minor Piano Concerto.

 In September 1939, at the dawn of what would otherwise have been the peak decade of Olga Sławska's career, the invasion of Poland from the west by Nazi Germany and, two weeks later, from the east and south by Soviet Russia marked the start of the Second World War and put an end to her professional ambitions for the foreseeable future.
 She also faced a second personal tragedy at this time.
 She had recently become engaged to be married to the wealthy industrialist-politician Tadeusz Karszo-Siedlewski.
 Rejecting the opportunity to go abroad, Tadeusz Karszo-Siedlewski remained in Warsaw following the German and Soviet invasions and was killed there in a German air-raid on 24 September 1939.
 A couple of weeks before he was killed Karszo-Siedlewski drew up a new will in which he left a substantial amount of property to his finacée.
 She, therefore, found herself the owner of K.R.Vetter, a substantial brewery in Lublin, and of "Mon Plaisir", a comfortable villa in the then fashionable suburb on the edge of Warsaw known at that time as Błota.
 It is not clear how much practical benefit she received from her new property, however, since her late fiancé's will was only finalised in 1946, by means of a court settlement with the Karszo-Siedlewski family, shortly after which the brewery was taken over by the new Polish government.